cmnexus.org

 In a sense, this was a reversal of the earlier positions, where Gospel music took the center stage and Jesus Music, rock, and other emerging forms had been ignored.
 Following the 1978 show, the awards were moved from the fall to spring.
 In order to avoid having two ceremonies within mere months of each other, no ceremony was held in 1979.
 This schedule was maintained until 2013, when the awards were again placed in the fall.

 Television has been another source of tension for the Dove awards.
-Following an announcement that the 1981 awards would be telecast, an editorial in Apr 1981 v.
-3, i.
-10 expressed concern that such exposure could be detrimental to Gospel music.
-The tension expressed is that if artists were chasing awards (as in the 1971 incident) rather than spiritual or evangelistic ideals, television exposure would only amplify those pressures.
+Following an announcement that the 1981 awards would be telecast, an editorial in CCM magazine expressed concern that such exposure could be detrimental to Gospel music.
+The tension exposed is that if artists were chasing awards (as in the 1971 incident) rather than spiritual or evangelistic ideals, television exposure would only amplify those pressures.

 Some categories carried the label "black gospel" into the mid 1990s, until multiracial (and non-black) artist Angelo and Veronica won in the "Contemporary Black Gospel Recorded Song" category.
 An article which appeared in Ebony caused a change in the category name, to "Contemporary Gospel Recorded Song."
 However, the next year a Michael W. Smith song was nominated, leading to charges that the category was now overly broad.